 Check out products that have consistently high error rates.
-This indicates that the demand forecasting technique you're using needs to be reviewed and improved.
+This indicates that your demand forecasting technique need reviewing and improving.

-Investigate whether your ERP or WMS has the functionality to automatically calculate demand forecasting errors.
+Investigate whether your ERP or WMS has the functionality to calculate demand forecasting errors automatically.
 Every system will have a different level of complexity, so be sure to understand yours and account for its limitations.